Dassault Rafale: Indian Navy

+The Cabinet Committee on Security cleared the deal on 9 April 2025.
+The IN-specific Rafale Ms will be showcased by Dassault within 18 months and all aircraft will be delivered within 37 to 65 months after the contract's signing.
+The deal was signed on 28 April 2025, and comprised 22 single-seat carrier-compatible aircraft and four twin-seat aircraft that will be solely used from land bases.
+The programme was officially launched on 19 June as an Indian defence delegation, led by Joint Secretary and Acquisition Manager (Maritime Systems) Dinesh Kumar, met with French defence officials, led by Lt Gen Gael Diaz De Tuesta, Director General of Armament, during the Paris Air Show.

 Greece

 In August 2020, the government of Greece announced the acquisition of 18 Rafales.
-Initial reports stated that ten would be the new Rafale C variant in F3-R standard with eight older Rafale in F1 and F2 standard in use with the French Air Force that would be given to Greece.
-However, later reports stated that all 18 would be F3-R standard and would replace an equal number of older Mirage 2000EGMs operated by the Hellenic Air Force.
+Initial reports stated that ten would be the new Rafale C variant in F3-R standard with eight older Rafale in F1 and F2 standard in use with the French Air and Space Force that would be given to Greece.

-In January 2021, the agreement with Dassault was ratified in the Hellenic Parliament for the purchase of six new built and 12 used F3-R aircraft formerly used by the Armée de l'Air at a total cost of €2.4 billion, including armaments and ground support.
+In January 2021, the Hellenic Parliament ratified the agreement with Dassault for the purchase of six new built and 12 used F3-R aircraft formerly used by the Armée de l'Air at a total cost of €2.4 billion, including armaments and ground support.
 The inter-governmental agreement was signed on 25 January 2021 by the Defense Ministers of Greece and France.
-In April 2021, Greece was reportedly considering acquiring six more Rafales.
+This was followed by an additional contract in March 2022 to buy the six additional Rafales, to be delivered from mid-2024.
 The first aircraft, a Rafale B two-seater, was delivered on 21 July 2021.
-On 11 September 2021, Prime Minister Kyriakos Mitsotakis at the 2021 Thessaloniki International Fair announced the purchase of six additional Rafales, increasing the order total to 24.
-On 24 March 2022, Greece signed the contract to buy the six additional Rafales, to be delivered from mid-2024.
 On 19 January 2022, the first six Rafales landed at Tanagra Air Base where a welcoming ceremony was held.
+The type officially entered service in September 2023.
+In 2024, it was reported that the Greek government was looking to buy 6 to 12 more Rafales (as well as another Frigate) on the 80th Anniversary of D-Day.
+They also wanted to negotiate postponing some payments on previous arms deals to 2028–2030, and negotiate the transfer of 24 Mirage 2000-R that they wanted to discard as partial payment.